nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 Databases:
 ```

-Validate that there are no errors in the Vault container.
+Validate that there are no errors in the HashiCorp Vault container.
 ```
 $ kubectl logs -n nuodb  admin-nuodb-cluster0-0 -c vault-agent
 ```

 ### Annotations for the NuoDB Engine Tier

-With the admin running, we can now start the NuoDB engines (Storage Managers and Transaction Engines).
+With the admin running, we can now start the NuoDB database processes (Storage Managers and Transaction Engines).
-To do so, we will use the Database Helm chart with the following Vault annotations:
+To perform this task, we will use the NuoDB Database Helm chart with the following HashiCorp Vault annotations:

 ```
 $ cat vault-annotations-database.yaml
 database: